Gaea, Analysis and GFDL notes

 This gives a terminal that will work for 1 hour with 16 cores (the

-in the XML – see *Horizontal resolution).
+number of cores must be the same as npes in the XML – see *Horizontal resolution).
 From this interactive terminal, we can make the model

-(with env script) or using the build script, and we can run
+using make (with env script) or using the build script, and we can run

 the model executable using